UO-OACISS/apex/doc/webdocs/docs/feature.md

 * **OpenMP** - Using the OpenMP 5.0 OMPT interface, APEX can capture performance data related to OpenMP pragmas.
 * **OpenACC** - Using the OpenACC Profiling interface, APEX can capture performance data related to OpenACC pragmas.
 * **Kokkos** - Using the Kokkos profiling interface, APEX can capture performance data related to Kokkos parallel abstractions.
+* **RAJA** - Using the RAJA profiling interface, APEX can capture performance data related to RAJA parallel abstractions.
+Unlike Kokkos, RAJA doesn't give any details, so don't expect much.
 * **CUDA** - Using the NVIDIA CUPTI and NVML libraries, APEX can capture runtime and driver API calls as well as memory transfers and kernels executed on a device, and monitor GPU utilization.
 * **Distributed Execution over MPI** - While APEX doesn't measure MPI function calls, it is "MPI-aware", and can detect when used in a distributed run so that each process can write separate or aggregated performance data.